Accelerating Social Change

 Here’s how you can make your DAF a tool for justice:

 Move money, don’t hoard it: Prioritize redistributing wealth over accumulating it.
-Many DAFs hold billions in assets that could be making a difference now.
+Across the country, the billions of dollars held in DAFs could be making a difference now.
 Avoid becoming one of them by setting a high annual payout goal, rather than sticking to minimal disbursements.

-Support 501(c)(4)s: With Tides, DAF holders can broaden their impact by using donor advised funds to support the charitable work of 501(c)(4)s while staying legally compliant.
-We work alongside our partners to determine which 501(c)(4) activities are eligible for DAF funding, manage IRS filings, and take care of other administrative details.
-That means 501(c)(4)s can free up resources for other organizational activities, while our donor partners can support justice-advancing charitable work like voter registration campaigns.
+Support the charitable work of 501(c)(4)s: With Tides, DAF holders can broaden their impact by using donor advised funds to support the charitable work of 501(c)(4)s while staying legally compliant.
+It is a myth that (c)(4) organizations only do political work, rather, most of their work must be charitable in nature.
+We conduct independent review to determine which (c)(3) permissible activities conducted by a 501(c)(4) grantee are eligible for DAF funding, manage IRS filings, and take care of other administrative details.
+That means our donor partners can support justice-advancing charitable work like voter registration campaigns and education on voter suppression tactics.

-Be transparent and accountable: Limited reporting makes granting through a DAF easy, but it also means that grants are notoriously difficult to track.
-Publish where your grants are going to inspire others, and engage with grantees regularly to adapt your funding strategy based on their needs.
+Be transparent and accountable: Publish where your grants are going to inspire others, and engage with grantees regularly to adapt your funding strategy based on their needs.

 Using a DAF to support grassroots social change leaders requires a DAF provider who shares your mission.
 At Tides, our mission is our difference.